mubashar-iqbal/TWINE/README.md

 #### _anomaly_detection.py_
 This file contains all the code necessary to train a prediction model and, furthermore, predict local instances.
 The function train_model() will create a random forest model, based on the provided input.
 Additionally, it will display the achieved accuracy score and show a confusion matrix. predict_model() can then be used to predict the anomaly state for current instances.

+#### _training.ipynb_
+Model training on the full dataset, including scalar and vector fields.
+Also, calculate SHAP-based explanations.

 #### _predictive_maintenance.py_
 This script focuses on predictive maintenance.
-By using SHAP and its benefits for explainability in machine learning algorithms, the causes of anomalies can be pinpointed and countermeasures initiated.
-Here is an example for the generated SHAP beeswarm plot for the SHAP values of all predicted anomalies.
+By leveraging SHAP's benefits for explainability in machine learning algorithms, the causes of anomalies can be pinpointed and countermeasures implemented.
+Here is an example of the generated SHAP beeswarm plot for all predicted anomalies.
 Dots marked in red display high feature values, whereas those marked in blue display low feature values.

 Furthermore, it contains code for a SHAP partial dependence plot.
 That way, specific features can be analyzed in greater detail, providing deeper insight into the prediction process.